The Riemann zeros as spectrum and the Riemann hypothesis: Introduction

 \section{Introduction}

-One of the most promising approaches to prove the Riemann Hypothesis \cite{R59}-\cite{C15} is based on the conjecture, due to P\'olya and Hilbert, that the Riemann zeros are the eigenvalues of a quantum mechanical Hamiltonian \cite{P14}.
+One of the most promising approaches to prove the Riemann Hypothesis \cite{R59}-\cite{C03} is based on the conjecture, due to P\'olya and Hilbert, that the Riemann zeros are the eigenvalues of a quantum mechanical Hamiltonian \cite{P14}.
 This bold idea is supported by several results and analogies involving Number Theory, Random Matrix Theory and Quantum Chaos \cite{M74}-\cite{H76}.
 However the construction of a Hamiltonian whose spectrum contains the Riemann zeros, has eluded the researchers for several decades.
-In this paper we shall review the progress made along this direction starting from the famous $xp$ model proposed in 1999 by Berry, Keating and Connes \cite{BK99}-\cite{C99}, that inspired many works \cite{A99}-\cite{Okazaki}, some of whom will be discuss below.
-See \cite{SH11}-\cite{Wat} for general reviews on physical approaches to the RH and \cite{MSa}-\cite{R05} for introductions and historical background.
-Another approaches to the RH and related material can be found in \cite{PF75}-\cite{NFMS}.
+In this paper we shall review the progress made along this direction starting from the famous $xp$ model proposed in 1999 by Berry, Keating and Connes \cite{BK99}-\cite{C99}, that inspired many works \cite{A99}-\cite{BB17}, some of them will be discuss below.
+See \cite{SH11} for a general review on physical approaches to the RH.
+Another approaches to the RH and related material can be found in \cite{PF75}-\cite{ML18b}.

 To relate $xp$ with the Riemann zeros, Berry, Keating and Connes used two different regularizations.
 The Berry and Keating regularization led to a discrete spectrum related to the smooth Riemann zeros \cite{BK99,BK99b}, while Connes's regularization led to an absorption spectrum where the {\em zeros} are missing spectral lines \cite{C99}.
 A physical realization of the Connes model was obtained in 2008 in terms of the dynamics of an electron moving in two dimensions under the action of a uniform perpendicular magnetic field and a electrostatic potential \cite{ST08}.
 However this model has not been able to reproduce the exact location of the Riemann zeros.
 On the other hand, the Berry-Keating $xp$ model, was revisited in 2011 in terms of the classical Hamiltonians $H = x( p + 1/p)$, and $H = (x+1/x)( p + 1/p)$ whose quantizations contain the smooth approximation of the Riemann zeros \cite{SL11,BK11}.
 Later on, these models were generalized in terms of the family of Hamiltonians $H = U(x) p + V(x)/p$, that were shown to describe the dynamics of a massive particle in a relativistic spacetime whose metric can be constructed using the functions $U$ and $V$ \cite{S12}.
 This result suggested a reformulation of $H = U(x) p + V(x)/p$ in terms of the massive Dirac equation in the aforementioned spacetimes \cite{MS12}.
 Using this reformulation, the Hamiltonian $H = x(p + 1/p)$ was shown to be equivalent to the massive Dirac equation in Rindler spacetime, that is the natural arena to study accelerated observers and the Unruh effect \cite{S14}.
 This result provides an appealing spacetime interpretation of the $xp$ model and in particular of the smooth Riemann zeros.